 I use a variety of mediums, including oil colors, chalk pastel, graphite and charcoal.
 I work on many surfaces including canvas, wood panel, and a broad range of papers.

-Intense color, particularly orange and red, is one of my passions.
+Intense color, particularly orange, red and emerald green, is one of my passions.
 I often incorporate these and other colors into my work.
 I sometimes include subtle humor or irony in my work, something I hope will evolve further.

 I attended Art Center College of Design in Pasadena, California, and was originally trained as an illustrator.
-My work at that time was very different from what I do now, (please see Archive, under Portfolio tab), but my interest in using people as subject matter and my love of color both began during that career.
+My work from that time is stylized and whimsical, (please see Archive, under Portfolio tab), but my interest in using people as subject matter and my love of color both began during that career.